Tarun15082003/chrome_extension/README.md

 3. Open the chat panel to interact with the AI model.
 4. Provide the required API key in the settings panel.

+**Note:** If something goes wrong, please switch to another page and come back again.

 ---

 ## File Structure